OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 You can find more examples on [how to use r2frida](https://github.com/enovella/r2frida-wiki "Using r2frida") on their Wiki project.

+#### Bytecode Viewer

+Bytecode Viewer (BCV) is a free and open source Java decompiler framework running on all Operating Systems.
+It is a versatile tool which can be used to decompile Android apps, view APK Resources (via apktool) and easily edit APKs (via Smali/Baksmali).
+Apart from APK, DEX, Java Class files and Java Jars can be viewed using BCV.
+One of the major feature of BCV is support for multiple Java bytecode decompilers under one GUI.
+Currently BCV includes JD-GUI/Core, Procyon, CFR, Fernflower, Krakatau, and JADX-Core decompilers.
+These decompilers have different strengths and can be easily leveraged while using BCV, especially when dealing with obfuscated programs.

 ## Basic Testing Operations